irfaardy/raja-ongkir/README.md

   ***
 <h2>Caching</h2>

-> Caching is useful for loading city and province faster.
+> Caching is useful for retrieving city and province faster.

 Migrating table city and provinsi